usc-isi-digelements/dig-logger/README.md

 # dig-logger

-A Polymer Element that creates string log messages from object collections.
+A Polymer Element that logs text messages to an elasticsearch index.

 ### Example
 ```html